Stephen-Kimoi/icp-evm-rust-bridge/README.md

 ## 💡 Tips and Tricks

 - Customize your project's code style by editing the `.prettierrc` file and then running `npm run format`.
-- Reduce the latency of update calls by passing the `--emulator` flag to `dfx start`.
+- If the links printed by dfx do not work in Codespaces, run `./scripts/canister_urls.py` and click the links shown there.
 - Split your frontend and backend console output by running `npm run frontend` and `npm run backend` in separate terminals.